-The deferred tax for the Tax Group is calculated with a tax rate of 30%, which is the tax rate expected to be applicable at the time the temporary differences reverse.
+The deferred tax for the Tax Group is calculated with a tax rate of 30.5%, which is the tax rate expected to be applicable at the time the temporary differences reverse.
 Deferred tax liabilities arise from differences in the valuation of accounts receivables and from other assets not recognized for tax purposes.
 Differences in the valuation of pensions and other provisions generate deferred tax assets that exceed the amount of deferred tax liabilities.
-Moreover, as of December 31, 2014, Fresenius SE & Co.
-KGaA has further deferred tax assets that arise from operating losses that can be carried forward for an unlimited period.
-The Company makes use of the option not to recognize a net deferred asset.

-(29) Derivatives
+(28) Derivatives